MicrosoftDocs/Viva/Viva/glint/reports/managers-sharing-team-conversations.md

 ## Manager guidelines for launching Team Conversations

-From the manager dashboard
+From the manager dashboard:

 1. Select **Launch Team Conversation** (Step 3) in Manager Concierge.
 A customized message appears, explaining the Team Conversations presentation process.
 2. Select **Get Started**.
 3. Review the presentation using the slide titles on the left for navigation.
-Each slide is intended to facilitate conversation with thought starters your admin has provided.
+Each slide is intended to facilitate conversation with thought prompts provided.

 ### Sharing Team Conversations